rd-raven/stirzz-design/api.md

 ### ETags to support idempotent methods
 To help idempotent methods the HTTP GET method should return etags for the resources contained in the response.
 Now for single resource the ETag should be present in both the `ETag` response header as well as in the response payload itself, for multiple resource response the ETags should be present only in response payload and the `ETag` header should not be present in response at all.
 The etag value generation should be deffered to ORM using an integer version column in database _(see [Data Model](./data-model.md))_, while the final etag value should be with a prepended 'v' character i.e. if data model returned version to be '1' the etag field in response should be 'v1'.

-## HTTP PUT Request Idempotancy Assertion
+## HTTP PUT Request Idempotency Assertion
+HTTP PUT requests are used to either create a single resource or update a single resource.
+As HTTP PUT is idempotent in nature we need to make sure calling HTTP PUT multiple time results exactly the same on resources as calling it one time.
 For asserting idempotency in HTTP PUT requests use `ETag` and `If-Match` headers.
 Clients will have `ETag` value from earlier server responses (see [HTTP GET Response](#http-get-response)), Now if clients needs to send an update single resource request, they should send `If-Match` header with it's value equal to the `ETag` from the latest server response for this resource, and if both values match strongly (character by character) then the request is eligible for update otherwise should be responded with precondition failure.

-1. **if:** `If-Match` header is present
+1. **if: (`If-Match` header present)** >> implies update
     1. get resource `ETag` (etag value for current version of resource)
-    1. **if:** `ETag` does not match strongly (character by character) with `If-Match` header value
+    1. **if: (`ETag` mismatch)** >> `ETag` does not match strongly (character by character) with `If-Match` header value
         1. respond with 412
-    1. **else:** proceed with update
+    1. **else: (`ETag` matches)** proceed with update
-1. **else-if:** resource already exist
+1. **else-if: (resource already exist)** >> `If-Match` header is absent and create resourse already exists
     1. respond with 409
 1. **else:** proceed with create